 Artificial Difficulty: Later games (especially Island of Happiness and Sunshine Islands) make certain goals hard to achieve by simply ramping up the amount of game time it takes to reach them.
 (Ex.
 Your child takes three to four in-game years to reach the "walking and talking" stage, where in other games, it would take a year and a half at the most)

 A Wonderful Life would have the number of in-game years per chapter increase over time, causing you to spend four years with your teenage son but only one trying to marry a girl in town.
-The girls version cut the number of years down to speed the game's progress.
+The girls' version and special edition cut the number of years down to speed the game's progress.

 Similarly, in many games there is one crop that is significantly more profitable than all the others (e.g. strawberries in Magical Melody, Blue Mist Flowers in Animal Parade), and planting this crop in great numbers for an entire season can easily make you rich.
 Similarly, many games have "money tricks" that allow you to make loads of money in a short period of time.
 However, since one of the chief goals of the game is to make money, using these methods can make the game quite boring.